Early life of Marcus Aurelius: Succession to Hadrian, 136–138

-At some time in 138, Hadrian requested in the senate that Marcus Aurelius be exempt from the law barring him from becoming quaestor before his twenty-fourth birthday.
-The senate complied, and Marcus Aurelius served under Antoninus, consul for 139.
-Marcus Aurelius' adoption diverted him from the typical career path of his class.
+At some time in 138, Hadrian requested in the senate that Marcus be exempt from the law barring him from becoming quaestor before his twenty-fourth birthday.
+The senate complied, and Marcus served under Antoninus, consul for 139.
+Marcus' adoption diverted him from the typical career path of his class.
 But for his adoption, he probably would have become triumvir monetalis, a highly regarded post involving token administration of the state mint; after that, he could have served as tribune with a legion, becoming the legion's nominal second-in-command.
-Marcus Aurelius probably would have opted for travel and further education instead.
-As it was, Marcus Aurelius was set apart from his fellow citizens.
+Marcus probably would have opted for travel and further education instead.
+As it was, he was set apart from his fellow citizens.
 Nonetheless, his biographer attests that his character remained unaffected: "He still showed the same respect to his relations as he had when he was an ordinary citizen, and he was as thrifty and careful of his possessions as he had been when he lived in a private household."

 His attempts at suicide thwarted by Antoninus, Hadrian left for Baiae, a seaside resort on the Campanian coast.
 His condition did not improve, and he abandoned the diet prescribed by his doctors, indulging himself in food and drink.
 He sent for Antoninus, who was at his side when he died on 10 July 138.
 His remains were buried quietly at Puteoli.
-Marcus Aurelius held gladiatorial games at Rome while Pius finalized Hadrian's burial arrangements.
+Marcus held gladiatorial games at Rome while Pius finalized Hadrian's burial arrangements.
 The succession to Antoninus was peaceful and stable: Antoninus kept Hadrian's nominees in office and appeased the senate, respecting its privileges and commuting the death sentences of men charged in Hadrian's last days.
 For his dutiful behavior, Antoninus was asked to accept the name "Pius".